 Together with Kirsten Kamphuis, I am co-founder and co-organiser of the EUI Imperial History Working Group.

-Please do get in touch if you are interested to discuss this research further!
+Please do get in touch if you are interested to discuss my research!